wp-media/backwpup/readme.md

-# BackWPup Free - WordPress Backup Plugin
+# BackWPup - WordPress Backup Plugin
 Schedule complete automatic backups of your WordPress installation.
 Decide which content will be stored (Dropbox, S3…).
 This is the free version

 ## Description
-The **backup plugin** **[BackWPup Free](http://marketpress.com/product/backwpup-pro/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
+The **backup plugin** **[BackWPup Free](http://backwpup.com)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://marketpress.com/product/backwpup-pro/).

 * Database Backup  *(needs mysqli)*